-Water is a critical resource for hydroelectric facilities and thermal electric generation facilities that use water for cooling and steam generation.
+Water is a critical resource for hydroelectric and thermal generation facilities that use water for cooling and steam generation.
 We have facility-specific best management practices in place to promote responsible water use.
 In the future, we expect our water withdrawal, consumption and discharge to decrease proportionally as we increase the percentage of wind and solar assets in our energy generation mix and phase out coal assets by the end of 2025.
-For quantitative information on our water use, please visit the SASB Index and Data appendix.
+For quantitative information on our water use, please visit the SASB Index and Data Appendix.